openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ### Risks and Mitigations

 - Backward compatibility will have to be maintained and the "old" way to define `zones` to remain available.
+A warning will be used to inform the user that a new modern way to specify zones, using `failureDomains` is now available and at some point the old way would be deprecated.
 - UX will be reviewed by Field Engineers, partnering with a customer who needs this feature.
 Also our QE will help to review it.

 ### Drawbacks

 - The networking resources are pre-created and managed by the OpenStack administrators, and therefore not managed by the OpenShift cluster.
 Changes in the networking infrastructure will have to be planned and accordingly updated in the cluster.
+  This is not a new requirement by the way, this comes from the fact it relies on the BYON (bring-your-own-network) feature.
+If a network goes on maintenance, the machines connected to that network will have to be migrated or redeployed else where.
 - Adding new parameters (especially when they contain sub-parameters) is never easy for the users but we'll make sure to choose easy names and that they're all documented.

 ## Design Details